The Top 5 KPIs Every Plant Manager Should Track

 3. Downtime (Planned vs Unplanned)

 TQR Tip: Some plants overstaff to offset downtime.
-Instead, consider smart staffing strategies and preventative hiring: having qualified maintenance personnel or line leads who can minimize downtime is a long-term cost saver.
+Instead, consider smart staffing strategies and preventive hiring: having qualified maintenance personnel or line leads who can minimize downtime is a long-term cost-saver.

-Why it matters: This KPI measures how much output is generated per labor hour.
+Why it matters: This KPI measures the output generated per labour hour.
 It’s a crucial indicator of how well your team is performing and where training or process improvements are needed.

 TQR Tip: If productivity is lagging despite full staffing, it may be a sign that your team is overextended, improperly trained, or simply not the right fit.
 A recruitment partner can help you find the right people to fill skill gaps fast.